First Hawaiian Center

-First Hawaiian Center is the second tallest building in the U.S. state of Hawaiʻi and the city of Honolulu, the largest city in the state.
+First Hawaiian Center is the fourth-tallest building in the U.S. state of Hawaiʻi and the city of Honolulu, the largest city in the state.
 It is the world corporate headquarters of First Hawaiian Bank, the oldest and largest bank based in Hawaiʻi.
 The tower is one of the most well-known buildings in Honolulu, with a striking presence at the center of downtown Honolulu's skyline.

 Description

 Located at 999 Bishop Street in downtown Honolulu near Bishop Park, the First Hawaiian Center is the world corporate headquarters of First Hawaiian Bank, Hawaiʻi's oldest bank and multibillion-dollar company established by Charles Reed Bishop, consort of Princess Bernice Pauahi Bishop.